vamshinenu/vvim/README.md

 - Clippy integration

 ### Transparent Themes
-All themes configured with transparent backgrounds for a clean look.
+All themes configured with transparent backgrounds for a clean look that pairs perfectly with the Ghostty terminal's transparency.

+### Ghostty Terminal Features
+- **Background Opacity**: 80% transparency for subtle background visibility
+- **Background Blur**: 15px blur for beautiful frosted glass effect
+- **Window Decorations**: Disabled for clean, minimal interface
+- **Custom Padding**: 10px horizontal and vertical padding
+- **Dark Background**: #1a1a1a for comfortable viewing

 ## 🔧 Customization